Blog

 – W.H.
 AUDEN, EXCERPT FROM “AS I WALKED OUT ONE EVENING”

-The fact of the matter is, we are human beings, human beings that are built for relationships and connections.
-And not just the rosy ones, either.
-We are made to see ourselves in others and others in ourselves which can cause both empathy and fear.
-In so doing, it allows us to be open to the full range of human emotion as we respond to life’s experiences (including trying to navigate a parking spot in a crowded parking lot).
+The fact is, we are human beings, human beings built for relationships and connections—and not just the rosy ones, either.
+We are made to see ourselves in others and others in ourselves, which can cause empathy and fear.
+This allows us to be open to the full range of human emotions as we respond to life’s experiences (including navigating a parking spot in a crowded parking lot).

-The road to holiness is a road that includes wholeness, which means seeing ourselves as we are, even what lurks in our shadows.
+The road to holiness includes wholeness, which means seeing ourselves as we are, even what lurks in our shadows.
 Holiness and wholeness also require others.
-When we realize that we are a part of a bigger picture, while not turning a blind eye to our or our neighbors’ limitations and shortcomings, but instead including them, even embracing them, we find wholeness.
+When we realize that we are part of a bigger picture, we do not disregard our or our neighbors’ limitations and shortcomings but, instead, include them, even embrace them.
+Thus, we find wholeness.

-Even when we want to do nothing more than lay down the horn at the person in front of us on their phone at a traffic light that just turned green…seconds by the way after we just put our phone down. 😉
+Even when we want to do nothing more than lay down the horn at the person in front of us on their phone at a traffic light that just turned green…seconds after we just put our phone down. 😉

 Being out and about these days will take some getting used to again.
-That said, it is a beautiful reminder of who we are, who our neighbors are, and what we are called to do, namely love.
+That said, it is a beautiful reminder of who we are, our neighbors, and what we are called to do, namely love.

 “The beginning of love is the will to let those we love be perfectly themselves, the resolution not to twist them to fit our own image.
 If in loving them we do not love what they are, but only their potential likeness to ourselves, then we do not love them: we only love the reflection of ourselves we find in them.”